OluwadareLab/ChromeBat/README.md

 All parameters must be specified in a text file like in the parameters.txt example.
 The parameters include
 + ouput_file: This is the name both of the outputted files will have.
-+ alpha: This is the conversion factor used.
++ alpha: This is the conversion factor used to convert the contact matrix to a distance matrix.
 + num_bats: How many bats the algorithm will simulate.
 + generations: How many iterations the algorithm will perform.
 + upper_bound: The upper bound of the search space.